 But here's where automation tools come in handy.
 There are several tools on the market, some free, some rather expensive, that can map your network for you.
-Each one has its strengths and weakness.
+Each one has its strengths and weaknesses, but each one can help you free up some of your time to focus on higher value tasks.
+For each component of network topology mapping that you're able to automate, you'll realize additional benefits in terms of time spent focusing on supporting your user's experience.